 - Establishing a 'locality hub' at the Harlequin theatre to coordinate measures to support vulnerable people in the borough and 'shield' them from the risk of COVID-19.
-This included providing food parcels, hot meals delivery, prescription collection and welfare calls - Procuring and placing homeless households and rough sleepers in hotel and other temporary accommodation and providing meals and food parcels to them - Expanded and scaled up operations at council cemeteries to deal with Excess Deaths - Providing significant business rate relief and grants to local businesses in line with the government schemes - Providing hardship funding for Council tax and administering an increase in claimants for the local council tax support scheme - Providing general advice to the public and specific advice to individuals suffering hardship as a result of COVID-19 - Providing signposts and notices on our high streets to encourage social distancing as the lockdown was lifted.
+This included providing food parcels, hot meals delivery, prescription collection and welfare calls; - Procuring and placing homeless households and rough sleepers in hotel and other temporary accommodation and providing meals and food parcels to them; - Expanded and scaled up operations at Council cemeteries to deal with Excess Deaths; - Providing significant business rate relief and grants to local businesses in line with the government schemes; - Providing hardship funding for Council tax and administering an increase in claimants for the local council tax support scheme; - Providing general advice to the public and specific advice to individuals suffering hardship as a result of COVID-19; and - Providing signposts and notices on our high streets to encourage social distancing as the lockdown was lifted.

 From a Business Continuity perspective, the Council, like many other organisations, has had to rapidly enable officers and Councillors to work from home on a large scale.
 A proportion of the Council's officers are classed as Key Workers and continued to attend their normal places of work and carry out their roles if it was not possible to carry out their jobs from home.
 However, in order to ensure the safety and health of our staff, we have taken as many precautionary steps as possible to reduce the risk to their health of carrying out their roles.
 This included closing our offices and enabling officers to work from home wherever possible.
 We have also taken steps to ensure that where staff have to attend a place of work or are providing frontline services to the public, that we are able to implement, as far as possible, social distancing and provide appropriate personal protective equipment where risk assessments have identified a need to do so.
+Some initial difficulties were experienced due to national shortages of PPE but these have been resolved and no other significant disruption to procurement processes or supply chains or supplier failures have been experienced to date.